SymfonyCasts/messenger/sfcasts/amqp-exchange-queue.md

 will ultimately end up in a queue called `messages`.

 Let's click on the Queues link on top.
 Yep, we have exactly *one* queue: `messages`.
 And... hey!
-It has *3* messages "Ready" inside of it waiting for us to consume them!
+It has *3* messages "Ready" inside of it, waiting for us to consume them!

 ## auto_setup Exchange & Queues

 By the way... who *created* the `messages` exchange and `messages` queue?
 Are they... just standard to RabbitMQ?
-RabbitMQ *does* come with some exchanges out-of-the-box, but *these* were created by *our* app.
-Yep, like with the Doctrine transport-type, Messenger's AMQP transport has something called `auto_setup` that defaults to true.
-This means that it will detect if the exchange and queues it needs exist, and if they're don't, it will automatically create them.
+Rabbit *does* come with some exchanges out-of-the-box, but *these* were created by *our* app.
+Yep, like with the Doctrine transport-type, Messenger's AMQP transport has an `auto_setup` option that defaults to true.
+This means that it will detect if the exchange and queue it needs exist, and if they're don't, it will automatically create them.
 Yep, Messenger took care of creating the exchange, creating the queue *and* tying them together with the exchange binding.
 Both the exchange name *and* queue name are options